 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Education Source, our most comprehensive education database for students, professionals and policy makers spans all levels of education and includes specialties such as multilingual education, health education and testing.
+Our most comprehensive education database spans all levels of education and includes specialties such as multilingual education, health education and testing.

 Examine recent PhD dissertations for cutting-edge research ideas and extensive bibliographies.

 Web of Science This link opens in a new window

 Do a cited article search by clicking the "Times Cited" link.

 Do a cited article search by clicking the "Cited By" link.

 They Say / I Say by

 Call Number: PE1431 .G73 2018

 Shows students how to frame their arguments as a response to what others have said and provides templates and examples.